-In this project, the FRA and the European Court of Human Rights (ECtHR) develop a common handbook on European case-law on non-discrimination - this is the first collaboration effort between the two institutions.
-The handbook will highlight and summarise in a didactical way the key legal and jurisprudential principles on European non-discrimination law.
+In this project, the FRA and the European Court of Human Rights (ECtHR) developed a common handbook on European case-law on non-discrimination - this was the first collaboration effort between the two institutions.
+The handbook highlights and summarises in a didactical way the key legal and jurisprudential principles on European non-discrimination law.

-In addition, the handbook will contribute to making the access to courts easier for members of minorities and vulnerable groups who wish to complain about discriminatory acts.
+In addition, the handbook contributes to making the access to courts easier for members of minorities and vulnerable groups who wish to complain about discriminatory acts.